navapbc/template-infra/docs/infra/set-up-app-database.md

 ### 3. Create database resources

 Now run the following commands to create the resources.
-Review the terraform before confirming "yes" to apply the changes.
+Review the Terraform before confirming "yes" to apply the changes.
 This can take over 5 minutes.

 ```bash
 make infra-update-app-database APP_NAME=<APP_NAME> ENVIRONMENT=<ENVIRONMENT>